My Account

 • Define how you measure the 12-month period (e.g., calendar year, rolling backward, etc.)

-• Carefully track and document intermittent and reduced schedule leave usage
+• Carefully track and document intermittent and reduced schedule leave usage.
+This is a critical area for human resources compliance.

 Mistakes in complying with FMLA can lead to lawsuits, fines, and audits, so be aware of the most-common FMLA compliance mistakes, which include: